PyCQA/isort/docs/configuration/options.md

 ## Skip

 Files that sort imports should skip over.
 If you want to skip multiple files you should specify twice: --skip file1 --skip file2.
+Values can be file names, directory names or file paths.
+To skip all files in a nested path use --skip-glob.

 **Type:** Frozenset
 **Default:** `('.bzr', '.direnv', '.eggs', '.git', '.hg', '.mypy_cache', '.nox', '.pants.d', '.svn', '.tox', '.venv', '_build', 'buck-out', 'build', 'dist', 'node_modules', 'venv')`